Mirim Airport: Korean War

 UN forces abandoned the base on 5 December 1950 as part of the evacuation of Pyongyang during the UN retreat from North Korea.
 On 10 December 1950 B-29s bombed the airfield with high-explosive bombs.

 Post-war

 In May 1952, the 272nd Construction Unit of the North Korean Air Force under the direction of Soviet advisors lengthened the runway.
 In June 2025 it satellite imagery revealed that the Mirim Parade Training Facility was through upgrade with large grassy lots paved and other areas repaved.

 Facilities

 The airfield has a single concrete runway 09/27 measuring 4310 x 69 feet (1314 x 21 m).
 It is sited along the Taedong River on the eastern edge of the capital city of Pyongyang.
 It has several taxiways, but the former airbase facilities are no longer used for air traffic.
 The site has since become a staging ground for large capital parades.

 North of the former airport is a 200 m runway with two helipads and a single structure.

+Mirim was the Korean People's Army main track (under KPA Unit 534) for horse riding training prior to Kim Jong Un ordering its transformation into the air club in late 2012.